prefab-cloud/prefab-cloud-docs-web/docs/explanations/features/secret-management.md

 sidebar_position: 2
 ---

 Prefab has zero-knowledge support for [sharing your secrets](https://prefab.cloud/features/secret-management/) between developers and between your different applications.
-We use a simple & straightforward cryptography story is as straightforward as it secrets can be.
-This simplifies sharing secrets for local development and sharing secrets between multiple applications or languages because you only need a single secret.
+We use simple & straightforward cryptography and Prefab never sees anything unencrypted.
+This simplifies sharing secrets for local development and sharing secrets between multiple applications or languages because you only need a single encryption/decryption secret.
+(Multiple secrets is perfectly fine too, use as many as you require).

+Prefab owns:
+- CLI to locally encrypt and push to Prefab
+- Distributing the encrypted values to your systems
+- SDKs to decrypt `Prefab.get("my-secret") => "the message"`

+You own:
+- Sharing the encryption/decryption secret(s) with the correct people / services

 ## How Does It Work